-Priscilla Mueller is the newly elected Chief of Saik’uz.
-Priscilla brings with her a few years of experience and has served 3 previous terms on Council here.
-Chief Mueller sits on Boards for Carrier Sekani Family Services, Carrier Sekani Tribal Council and for the First Nations Major Project Coalition.
+Priscilla Mueller is the elected Chief of Saik’uz.
+She has served three previous terms on the council and brings with her those years of experience.
+Chief Mueller additionally sits on the board for Carrier Sekani Family Services, the Carrier Sekani Tribal Council, and for the First Nations Major Project Coalition.

-Chief Mueller is of the Tachek Whute’n (Grouse Clan), granddaughter of the late Celina John and daughter of the late Mary (Mazie) Teichroeb, and is happily married to Reg Mueller.
-Reg and Priscilla have 3 adult children and 1 grandchild.
+Chief Mueller is of the Tachek Whut'en (Grouse Clan), the granddaughter of the late Celina John, and the daughter of the late Mary (Mazie) Teichroeb.
+She is married to Reg Mueller, with whom she has three adult children and one grandchild.

 Jasmine Thomas is a Dene woman and frog clan member currently residing in Saik’uz.
 She has been involved in various national and community-driven research projects and other educational initiatives related to the inter-connectedness of the environment, health, and community well-being.
 Jasmine has done advocacy work around environmental, climate, and social justice issues based upon an Indigenous rights framework.
 She has experience in youth and community engagement and planning, and is currently serving as an elected Councillor for Saik'uz.
 Jasmine also has been recently appointed to the Board of Directors for the BC First Nations Technology Council and volunteers as an Advisory Committee Board Member for the Vancouver Foundation's new LEVEL Youth Granting Program.

 Rodney Teed is of the grouse clan, born and raised in Saik’uz.
 He finished high school and went on to trade school (BCIT – gas fitter) Infrastructure in various places such as Saik’uz, Vancouver, Edmonton, and Calgary!